 Although the Cabinet recently named Eskom as the owner and operator of any future nuclear power stations, an appropriate funding solution for the power utility was identified as a problem in the draft documents.

 An appropriate model to ensure that the mandate of the national nuclear regulator was adequately funded and resourced was another gap identified.
-The regulator's capacity will have to be upgraded significantly to incorporate the oversight of six new nuclear power stations into its operations.

 Significant weaknesses were also highlighted under human resources.
 The skills for "structuring and negotiating the financing and procurement for [a] nuclear programme [were] not in place", it was noted, and a government skills audit for a nuclear build programme had yet to be completed.
 Qualified staff were "low on technical and industrial experience" and there was a "lack of experienced training instructors in all fields", namely technical, scientific and operator simulator trainers.